-The Police Academy ScholarS (PASS) program is an 18-month preparatory program designed to provide students at the Monroe College School of Criminal Justice with the skills and mentorship that will fully prepare them to be great candidates to enter a police academy and ultimately become police officers.
+The Police Academy ScholarS (PASS) program is an 18-month preparatory program designed to provide students at the Monroe College School of Criminal and Social Justice with the skills and mentorship that will fully prepare them to be great candidates to enter a police academy and ultimately become police officers.
 The PASS program is open to students with a strong interest in policing and law enforcement.

 PASS participants will meet over six semesters.
 Sessions focus on all the components of the hiring process by a police organization including written test prep, and medical, physical, and psychological testing.
 Additionally, participants will engage in physical training and workouts, academic preparation for actual police academy subjects, and hands-on learning of important police tactics.
 Participants will also attend off-campus field trips as part of the learning environment.